rkyzk/your-poetry/documents/README.md

 **Sign out (No page)**
 - Clicking the link will sing out the user.

+## Installed Libraries and Dependencies

+- react-bootstrap@1.6.3 bootstrap@4.6.0 were installed to make styling easier.
+- react-router-dom@5.3.0 was installed to facilitate component-based routing.
+- axios was installed as means to send requests to and get responses from the API.
+- react-infinite-scroll-component was installed to implement infinite scroll functionality in displaying lists of poems and profiles.
+- react-toastify@9.0.3 was installed to display feedback messages.
+- jwt-decode was installed so that the timestamp within the response can be accessed.
+The timestamp for when the user logged in can be stored in the local storage, and this information is used to know if it’s appropriate to request a token refresh.

 ## Manual Testing
 ### Testing If Goals (User Stories) are achieved